elixir-europe/infectious-diseases-toolkit/data-analysis/socioeconomic-data.md

 Use some of these available tools for socioeconomic data preprocessing:

-*   Python Libraries: [Pandas](https://pandas.pydata.org/) for data manipulation and cleaning, \[NumPy\](https://numpy.org/) for numerical operations and transformations, [Scikit-learn](https://scikit-learn.org/stable/) for preprocessing tasks like normalisation, encoding, and combining data from multiple sources.
+*   Python Libraries: {% tool "pandas" %} for data manipulation and cleaning, {% tool "numpy" %} for numerical operations and transformations, {% tool "scikit-learn" %} for preprocessing tasks like normalisation, encoding, and combining data from multiple sources.

-*   R Programming: Data cleaning and manipulation using packages such as [dplyr](https://dplyr.tidyverse.org/) and [tidyr](https://tidyr.tidyverse.org/).
+*   R Programming: Data cleaning and manipulation using packages such as {% tool "dplyr" %} and {% tool "tidyr" %}.

 *   Excel and Google Sheets: Basic data cleaning and transformation using built-in functions.
 Suitable for smaller datasets and quick exploratory analyses.

-*   [OpenRefine](https://openrefine.org/): A powerful open-source tool for cleaning and transforming messy data.
+*   {% tool "openrefine" %}: A powerful open-source tool for cleaning and transforming messy data.
 [Tutorial by Pilvar, D.](https://doi.org/10.5281/zenodo.10224703) could help you get started.

-*   Trifacta: A data wrangling tool with a user-friendly interface for cleaning and transforming diverse datasets.
+*   {% tool "trifacta" %}: A data wrangling tool with a user-friendly interface for cleaning and transforming diverse datasets.

 *   SQL: Database queries and manipulations for preprocessing data stored in relational databases.